May 11, 2023Review Recipe

 STEP SIX: Put the cake in the refrigerator for one hour while the pudding sets.

 STEP EIGHT: Pour the chocolate frosting over the top of the cake.
-Place the cake back into the refrigerator for at least four hours, or overnight if you have time.
+Cover and place the cake back into the refrigerator for at least four hours, or overnight if you have time.

 Our delicious Boston cream poke cake is a perfect treat to serve for a special occasion or for no occasion at all.
 The cake is so easy to make, it would be a great choice for a weeknight dessert treat or to take to a potluck.
 Serve the cake with a scoop of our no-churn vanilla ice cream on the side.